finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PropertyDefinitionsApi();
-            var definition = new CreatePropertyDefinitionRequest(); // CreatePropertyDefinitionRequest | The definition of the new property (optional)
+            var definition = new CreatePropertyDefinitionRequest(); // CreatePropertyDefinitionRequest | The definition of the new property.

             try
             {
-                // Define a new property
+                // Create property definition
                 PropertyDefinition result = apiInstance.CreatePropertyDefinition(definition);
                 Debug.WriteLine(result);
             }